 The program aims to promote the students’ Independent Learning Program through the planned and creative use of music-based activities.

-Specific goals can include developing:
+Specific goals can include developing

-- Singing familiar songs
+- Singing and listening to familiar songs

-- Writing original songs
+- Song Writing

-- Movement to music
+- Dancing and movement to music

-- Instrument playing
+- Instrument playing and improvisation

 - Sensory games and activities